V4Fire/Core/src/core/data/README.md

 ##### Providing an API URL

-You can specify a base URL for your server.
+You can specify the base URL for your API.
 It can be useful if you have different URLs for development, staging, and production.
 The API URL is concatenated with the base URL of a provider.

 ```js